HL7/cqf-recommendations/pages/examples/hep-b/adult-hepb-immunization-forecasting.md

-# Immunization Forecasting for Hepatitis B for Adults >= 18 Years of Age
+# Immunization Forecasting of Hepatitis B Vaccine for Adults >= 18 Years of Age

 ## Overview